EPISODE 2 (Part 1): Introducing EMDR

 Quotes from initial impressions of EMDR Therapy

-- It’s important for us to connect back to our experiences in EMDR Therapy so that we can be sensitive to what our clients are experiencing coming into therapy.
+- This is so that we can be sensitive to what our clients are experiencing coming into therapy.

 When to introduce EMDR Therapy to clients?